cortex-lab/phy/docs/visualization.md

 ![image](https://user-images.githubusercontent.com/1942359/58951169-bac4a280-8790-11e9-8e7b-5fa5410de152.png)

-##### Colormaps

 Selected clusters are assigned with a special color: blue for the first selected cluster, red for the second, yellow for the third, etc.

-In addition to this temporary color mapping, there is also a notion of global color map that assigns a (relatively) unique color to all clusters.
-This is especially useful in views that can display many spikes from many non-selected clusters at once: the Trace view (when the `toggle_highlighted_spikes` option is enabled), the Raster view, and the Template view.

-Several colormaps are provided by phy (linear, divergent, categorical...).
-You can choose which cluster attribute to use for the color mapping.
-For example, you can use a cluster color depending on the depth, the number of spikes, the waveform amplitude, etc.

-To display all clusters like in the cluster view (unsorted clusters are white, noise/mua clusters are gray, good clusters are green, selected clusters are in bright colors), use the following parameters:

-* Color field: group
-* Colormap: cluster group
-* Toggle categorical colormap

 #### Cluster table